konstantin-klima/computer_graphics_2021/README.md

 # Computer Graphics 20/21.
 A project for the course Computer Graphics at the Belgrade Faculty of Mathmematics, demonstrating OpenGL features.
+As the project has been graded, all further development is for personal use :)

 ## Project Info